Checkmk/checkmk/doc/documentation/arch-comp-agent-linux.rst

 Risks and technical debts
 =========================
-This component is by default run as root the monitored system.
+This component is by default run as root on the monitored system.

 When the agent is run as non root the directories might not be usable as intended.